OpenNebula-unmantained/addon-storage-vdc/README.md

 ## Requirements

-* Server hosts need to be running 3.2+ kernels (Ubuntu 13.04+)
+* Server hosts need to be running a kernel that supports FALLOCATE
-* KVM needs to be relatively recent if you want to use TRIM in VM hosts
+* KVM needs to be relatively recent (3.2+)

 ## Installation